 Support Dentures With Durable Dental Implants

 Some people have problems keeping their dentures in place.
 The adhesive can give out, and your dentures can move or even fall out unexpectedly.
 If you worry about this, there is an alternative at our Phoenix, AZ dental office.
-Dr. Cavendish can use four implants to stabilize dentures.
+Dr. Matthew Cavendish can use four implants to stabilize dentures.
 Instead of connecting a single replacement tooth to each implant, we’ll connect a whole arch of replacement teeth.
 This keeps them securely in your mouth.